antonindurieux/personal-website-offline-/_portfolio/2_IOT_geolocation.md

 The topic of this article will be to present a solution to geolocate IOT asset trackers thanks to a Machine Learning algorithm.

-This project was a group work done during my Post Master program in Big Data at Télécom Paris.
+This project was a group work done during my Post Master program in Big Data at Télécom Paris, on which I subsequently brought some improvements.

 You can find the corresponding python notebook and the data [here](https://github.com/antonindurieux/IoT_geolocalisation){:target="_blank"} (in french).